CJFEdu/GoCronBuild/README.md

 This shell script automates the process of updating a Go application deployed on Ubuntu systems.
 It is designed to run as a cron job to periodically check for updates in a Git repository, rebuild the Go application if changes are found, and then restart the corresponding systemd service.

-**Note:** This script is specifically designed for Ubuntu systems.
-For the Alpine Linux version, please see the README_ALPINE.md file.

 ## Features

 * **Git Integration**: Pulls the latest changes from a specified Git repository.